Select a publication venue

 The scholarly publishing landscape is complex.
-Where you publish impacts the reach, reach, and potential publication costs of your research.
+Where you publish impacts the reach and potential publication costs of your research.
+There are many criteria that can be weighed when choosing where to publish, detailed below.

 You can also check out Think.
 Check.
 Submit. for criteria you can use to evaluate a publication outlet.